Healthy Recipes Blog

 Serving Suggestions

-Keto crackers are delicious on their own as a tasty snack.
+These crackers are delicious on their own as a snack.
 If you're in a fancy mood, top them with lobster salad, crab salad, chicken liver pate, or chopped liver.

-Or use them to scoop up cream cheese dip, tahini sauce, Greek yogurt dip, tuna casserole, pimento cheese, or any other condiment that needs a vehicle to transfer into your mouth.
+Or use them to scoop up baked brie, cream cheese dip, tahini sauce, Greek yogurt dip, tuna casserole, pimento cheese, or any other condiment that needs a vehicle to transfer into your mouth.

-I most often top them with a little butter and cheddar cheese.
-I used to do that with Ritz crackers in my ancient past, and I really missed it.
+I most often top them with a pat of butter and cheddar cheese.
+I used to do that with Ritz crackers in my past, and I really missed it.
 It's good to finally have a low-carb substitute!

 Recipe Card